FortuneStreetModding/cs-board-tools/docs/source/usage.md

 The `read_frb` function returns a BoardFile object, representing only the data that is stored in the `.frb` file directly.

-## Validating Maps
+## Validating Boards
 Validating boards is incredibly simple!

-### How to Validate a Map
+### How to Validate a Board
 To validate a board, you must first load it.
-Please see the Loading Maps section for more information.
+Please see the Loading Boards section for more information.
 Once you have your list of Bundles, you can pass them in for validation like so:
 ::::{tab-set}

 :::{tab-item} Python 3.10+